Conus (Lindaconus) lemoni (Petuch, 1990)

 edge; spire low, flattened, with early whorls projecting above later

-whorls; suture indented; spire whorls
+whorls; suture indented; spire whorls distincly

-canaliculate; bodv whorl heavily sculptured with
+bodv whorl heavily sculptured with numerous, closely-packed, large

-pattern, when preserved, composed of numerous rows of small spots,
+composed of numerous rows of small spots, often arranged in bands,

-often arranged in bands, and scattered large axial flammules that
+and scattered large axial flammules that often coalesce to form

-often coalesce to form longitudinal stripes; spire marked with
+longitudinal stripes; spire marked with evenly-spaced crescent-shaped

-evenly-spaced crescent-shaped flammules.
+flammules.

 Etymology: